 In 1995, Tamal Krishna Goswami enrolled at Southern Methodist University in Dallas, Texas, graduating in 1998 with a B.A. in Religious Studies.
 He then moved to England to pursue a Ph.D. at the University of Cambridge, where under the supervision of Dr. Julius Lipner, he wrote his dissertation on the theological teachings of Śrīla Prabhupāda.

 Tamal Krishna Goswami was a respected figure in the academic world and a regular and popular presenter at the American Academy of Religion annual conference.
-He is the author of nine volumes, including two collections of essays, two novels, two memoirs, two dramas in classical Sanskrit form, and a doctoral dissertation.
+He is the author of nine volumes, including two collections of essays, two memoirs, a novel, two dramas in classical Sanskrit form, and a doctoral dissertation.
 His lectures are widely distributed and help listeners understand Vedic culture and philosophy from a practical present-day perspective.